ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

   <exec_depend>rviz</exec_depend>
   <exec_depend>xacro</exec_depend>

 Next, let us create our launch file.
-Launch files are used by ROS2 to bring up the necessary nodes for our package.
+Launch files are used by ROS 2 to bring up the necessary nodes for our package.
 From the root of the project, create a directory named ``launch`` and a ``display.launch.py`` file within it.
-The launch file below launches a robot publisher node in ROS2 that uses our URDF to publish the transforms for our robot.
+The launch file below launches a robot publisher node in ROS 2 that uses our URDF to publish the transforms for our robot.
 In addition, the launch file also automatically launches RVIZ so we can visualize our robot as defined by the URDF.
 Copy and paste the snippet below into your ``display.launch.py`` file.

 .. code-block:: python